 This new blockchain has the same limits as the layer 1.
 For example, Ethereum processes ~1m tx/day and its at max capacity.
 Layer 2 built for the same validator specs as Ethereum will process around the same number of transactions.

-These systems are not scaling the blockchain network.
+These systems do not scale the blockchain network.
 Instead, they scale security in separate networks.

 It's simple to suggest to just use another rollup.
 But that's almost like saying to use another blockchain (besides so more secure bridging options).
 Using another rollup means researching which one suits you best, it means setting it up in your wallet, it means transferring assets over, it means exploring different dapps and learn how to use them correctly.